How To Think Like A Fitbit: Measuring What We Value

 Research suggests that giving them descriptive feedback is more effective for learning than giving grades.
 Even if that feedback is just generically marking problems that require more attention, students can be given the agency to expand their own learning and thinking.
 They can practice becoming the students we value, rather than simply students who feel measure by us and the grades we give on tests.

-I invite us to stop putting grades on tests and structure learning opportunities in the days after the test for students to analyze their mistakes and find ways to relearn content and skills so that they can grow as learners.
-This is true for all learners, even our ‘high’ kids who ‘get A’s.’
-They deserve opportunities to grow too!
+I invite us to stop grading tests and structure learning opportunities in the days after the test so that students can analyze their mistakes and find ways to relearn content and skills so that they can grow as learners.
+This is true for all learners, even our ‘high’ kids who ‘get A’s.
+They deserve opportunities to grow, too!
 The most important learning opportunities can occur during the days after a test…not on the day of the test.

 And if we unpack this thinking for just a moment, we realize how the act of grading is like standing on the scale.
 Putting grades on tests encourages students to think about overall learning as a game of points.
 We are the bank.
 They are trying to earn them from us.
 And like any economy, they will start to value what is measured (points/grades) rather than embracing the type of mathematical identities we are trying to create.